 The Distinguished Alumni Award is the highest award given to a Missouri Western alum.
 It recognizes living alumni for their career/professional achievements; civic contributions within their local community, state or nation; service to Missouri Western State University, and other qualities which elicit pride from others who attended Missouri Western.
-This award is given to an alumni with a difference of at least eleven years between attendance and nomination.
-This year there are two recipients.

 GOLD (Graduate of the Last Decade)

 The GOLD Award recognizes those early in their career who have had outstanding achievements and accomplishments.
 The award is based upon professional and educational achievements, community activities, honors and awards received and other noteworthy items of merit since graduation no more than 10 years ago.

 Sewell graduated with a Bachelor of Science in Communication from Missouri Western State University, and graduated from law school in 2022.
 He currently works for a law firm in Salem, Oregon, that specializes in helping businesses and nonprofits.
 Sewell also spent the 2023 legislative session in Oregon working as a staffer for a state representative.
 Sewell volunteers his time by serving as a commissioner for a housing authority in Polk County, Oregon, as a national committeeman for the Young Republicans of Oregon, as a Rotarian, and while in law school, served as a volunteer firefighter.
 In his free time, Sewell plays saxophone in the Salem Symphonic Winds, is a licensed parachutist and an avid motorcyclist.

 Herb ’35 and Peggy Iffert Award for Outstanding Service to the University